Ahyeonn/Event-Site/README.md

 # Events App
+This website was built with a web framework called Flask & a python programming language called SQLAlchemy.
+Users can create events and rsvp to the event.
+This website is built for ACS 1220, 'Authentication, Association, & Advanced Queries'.

 To run this code, start by cloning this repository to your computer.
 Then in a terminal, navigate to the project folder.